In a nutshell

 Whale Watching

-What you need to know: As Madeira is located in the middle of the Atlantic Ocean, there is a good chance that you will see whales and dolphins on a boat tour.
-And all year round!
-Whale watching tours are a popular activity in Madeira – most boat trips depart from the port in Funchal.
+What you need to know: Since Madeira sits right in the middle of the Atlantic, there’s a great chance you’ll spot whales and dolphins on a boat tour — and that’s true all year round!
+Whale watching tours are a popular activity on Madeira, and most boat trips depart from the harbor in Funchal.

 Praia Formosa is the largest beach in Funchal

-There are no sandy beaches in Funchal – only stone beaches.
-There are also several bathing complexes by the sea with sun loungers and pools, which are a great alternative to swimming.
+There are no sandy beaches in Funchal — only pebble beaches.
+Along the waterfront you’ll also find several bathing complexes with loungers and pools, which are a great alternative for swimming.

-Check out our tips for beach hotels in Madeira
+Also read our tips for the most beautiful beach hotels on Madeira

 Praia Formosa

-Praia Formosa is the largest beach in Funchal and also one of the most popular beaches in Madeira.
-It is about 2 kilometers long and a stone beach.
+Praia Formosa is the largest beach in Funchal and one of the most popular beaches on Madeira.
+It stretches about 2 kilometers and is a pebble beach.

-There’s a scenic promenade perfect for a relaxing stroll.
-However, Praia Formosa is not ideal for swimming and tanning.
-The large stones are quite uncomfortable and the swell in the water is often strong.
+There’s a lovely beachside promenade that’s great for a stroll.
+That said, Praia Formosa isn’t ideal for swimming and sunbathing — the large stones are pretty uncomfortable, and the waves can often be strong.

 Restaurants and Bars in Funchal

-• Restaurante Alta Vista in Monte: Beautiful terrace with a great view – great for a coffee.
+• Restaurante Alta Vista in Monte: Beautiful terrace with a great view — perfect for a coffee.

-• ComTradições: Delicious restaurant in Rua Santa Maria.
+• ComTradições: Delicious restaurant on Rua Santa Maria.

-• Ni Pio: Inexpensive and authentic espresso bar.
+• Ni Pio: Affordable and authentic espresso bar.

 • Ottavia Ice Cream Factory: Best ice cream in Funchal.

-• Kampo by Chef Júlio Pereira: Upscale restaurant with super tasty food.
+• Kampo by Chef Júlio Pereira: Upscale restaurant with incredibly delicious dishes.

-Whether a little off the beaten track by the sea or in the middle of the old town, here are our hotel tips for Funchal:
+Whether you prefer something slightly off the beaten path by the ocean or right in the heart of the old quarter — these are our hotel picks for Funchal:

-Check out our tips for boutique hotels in Madeira
+Also read our tips for boutique hotels in Funchal

 When is the best time to visit Funchal?

-You can go sightseeing in Funchal all year round, as it never gets really cold.
+You can enjoy great sightseeing in Funchal year-round — it never really gets cold here.

-The best time to visit Madeira is generally the spring and fall months.
+The best time to visit Madeira is generally spring and fall.

 Is Funchal expensive?

-No. The prices in the old town of Funchal are higher than in smaller towns on Madeira, but they are usually still affordable.
+Not really.
+Prices in the old town of Funchal are higher than in smaller towns on Madeira, but they’re generally still very reasonable by Western European standards.